cmu-sei/kaiju/README.md

 Browser.
 The plugin's design and implementation details are described in our SEI blog post titled [Using OOAnalyzer to Reverse Engineer Object Oriented Code with Ghidra][ooanalyzer-blog].
-    - Select `CERT > OOAnalyzer Importer` from the menu to get started with this tool.
+    - Select `Kaiju > OOAnalyzer Importer` from the menu to get started with this tool.
 A simple dialog popup will ask you to locate the JSON file you wish to import.
     More extensive usage documentation can be found in